tomwolfe/metamorphic-core/README.md

 **Three-Stage Approach to Markdown-Only Automation:**

 Phase 1.5 is being implemented in three key stages.
 Stage 1 established the fundamental markdown automation workflow and CLI driver.
-Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, LLM prompt generation and integration, and well-defined, actionable steps.
-Stage 3 aims for full automation.
+Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, **automated Coder LLM invocation, automated `write_file` tool execution**, LLM prompt generation and integration, and well-defined, actionable steps.
+Stage 3 aims for full Driver loop automation.
 The benefits from stages 1, 2 and 3, and synergy with MSGE:

 **Estimated Potential Benefits (Long-Term, Full Integration):**